 Audrey is the Operations Manager at The Family Place and brings with her 20 years of corporate experience coupled with 17 years working in the Not-For-Profit sector.
 Audrey has qualifications in accounting and a Masters in Child and Adolescent Welfare.
 Her broad skills base and knowledge of the community sector combine to contribute to the unique expertise that Audrey inputs to the business.
 Audrey’s ability to integrate her financial knowledge and skills, balanced with an understanding of the practical needs of vulnerable families, strongly contributes to great outcomes for our clients.

 Early Intervention Coordinator

 Katie is our Early Intervention Coordinator.
 Katie has been part of the Family Place team for the last seven years and thoroughly enjoys the working environment.
 Originally from the UK, Katie has worked with vulnerable families within the criminal justice and social service systems.
 Katie enjoys working within a strength based and solution focussed model and putting her BA Honours degree in Applied Social Studies to use.

-TEI Project Officer
+Youth Theatre Project Officer

 Project Officer & Administrator